mnj/NetboxSync/README.md

 Script to update netbox with vsphere VMs

+---

+NOTE: Under active development atm, not suitable for general use yet!

+---
 I didn't like the options / existing scripts I found, so decided to create my own instead

 We dont push IP addresses that doesn't already exist in Netbox, as Netbox should be the source of truth for the desired network state.